 - The complexity of installation.
 It often happens that, due to incorrect installation, the final structure is not the same as the base definition.
 The reason for that is the table with initially incorrect structure.

-Because there is always room for improvement, Magento presented a declarative schema feature which seems to work like a charm.
+Because there is always room for improvement, Magento presented a declarative schema feature that seems to work like a charm.

-In short, declarative schema allows developers to declare the final desired state of the database and the system will adjust to it automatically.
+In short, the declarative schema allows developers to declare the finaland the system will adjust to it automatically.
 Another important thing: once the module is uninstalled, the data will be deleted.

 No more lengthy scripts and data overload.
 Instead, the declarative schema brings the following advantages: